sekwah41/Naruto-Mod/docs/recode.md

+---
+sidebar_position: 1
+description: Information about the current state and plans of the re-code.
+---

 # Recode Info

 For now, I will be pointing all of the mod pages here to keep everything up to date easier.